Loan Program Information

 Direct PLUS and Grad PLUS Loans

 Federal Direct PLUS Loans are available to graduate students and to parents of dependent undergraduate students.
 PLUS borrowers generally will need to pass a credit check to determine eligibility.
 Direct PLUS Loan eligibility is not based on need.
 The student must be enrolled at least half-time.
-The interest rate is set at a fixed interest rate of 6.84%.
 If a parent is unable to borrow a Direct PLUS, their dependent student may be eligible to borrow additional funds under the Federal Direct Unsubsidized Loan Program.

 The yearly limit on a Direct PLUS Loan is equal to the student's cost of attendance minus any other financial aid received.